sarkhelritesh/vrd_resource/index.md

 Visually Rich documents are physical and digital documents where visual cues play an important role in document semantics.
 Examples include posters, banners, forms, magazine articles etc.

-An information extraction (IE) task defined on a visually rich document can range from named entity recognition, relation extraction to event detection.
-We provide a brief overview of some of the recent works on these domains below.
+Recent papers on Visually Rich Documents have proposed solutions for a range of different tasks, including named entity recognition, relation extraction, layout analysis, classification, and retrieval.
+I will discuss some of them in this series.

 ### Markdown